sumup-oss/circuit-ui/.changeset/tidy-brooms-suffer.md

 '@sumup/circuit-ui': major
 ---

 Removed the deprecated `Spacing` component.
-Use the `spacing` mixin instead.
+Use the `spacing` style mixin instead.